ENQUIRY

 LUNCH AT TSWALU

 Klein JAN is open to non-resident guests for lunch only, subject to availability on specific dates.
-Reservations for the lunch service open three months in advance.
-To make a reservation and for further information about accessing Tswalu via road or air, please get in touch with the Klein JAN team [email protected]
+Reservations open three months in advance.
+Due to high demand, bookings operate on a queued system and are only confirmed once you receive a payment request.
+If you have not received a payment request, your booking remains unconfirmed.
+For reservations and information on accessing Tswalu via road or air, please contact the Klein JAN team at [email protected]

 ‘To a chef, creating a world-class dining experience in a place where every ingredient is so unimaginably scarce is a challenge from which you either shy away or that you embrace wholeheartedly for the sheer impossibility of it all.’